ncsa/Nightingale_real/docs/source/mobaxterm/connecting.rst

 ..  image:: ./XC_network_settings.png

 7. In the configuration window displayed, enter "ngale-bastion-1.ncsa.illinois.edu" in the "Gateway host" box and your NCSA username in the "Username" box.
 Then click the 'OK' button.
+(You may see a warning message saying that your remote host identification has changed.
+Go ahead and click the Yes button to continue.)

 ..  image:: ./XC_jump_host_filled_in.png

 8. You should now be back in the Session settings window.
 Click the 'OK' button to initiate your SSH connection.
+A terminal window will be displayed asking for your password.
+Enter your password and press return.